 There are many misconceptions and myths surrounding incontinence.
-To help people better understand some of the commonly misunderstood areas of incontinence, we’d like to share the facts.
+To help people better understand some of the commonly misunderstood areas of incontinence, we would like to share the facts.

 Common incontinence myths

 MYTH 1.
-Laxative consumption is bad and can lead to dependence
+Laxative consumption is terrible and can lead to dependence

 BUSTED!
-Laxative use, even for long periods of time, is safe.
-If however you need to take laxatives regularly to open your bowels, you should seek medical advice to make sure there is no underlying cause for the constipation.
+Laxative use, even for long periods, is safe.
+If, however, you need to take laxatives regularly to open your bowels, seek medical advice to make sure there is no underlying cause for constipation.

 MYTH 2.
-My child can’t be constipated because they are constantly pooing their pants
+My child cannot be constipated because they are continually pooing their pants

 BUSTED!
-Faecal soiling can be a sign of constipation with overflow, and should be the first thing to be ruled out in managing faecal incontinence.
+Faecal soiling can be a sign of constipation with overflow.
+It should be the first thing to be ruled out in managing faecal incontinence.

 MYTH 4.
 Drinking less fluid will help to manage urinary incontinence

 BUSTED!
-In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more serious problems such as infection and dehydration.
-In addition, inadequate fluid intake can cause constipation, which may also make matters worse.
+In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more severe problems such as infection and dehydration.
+Also, inadequate fluid intake can cause constipation, which may also make matters worse.

 MYTH 5.
 Having incontinence is a disease

 BUSTED!
 Incontinence is not a disease; it is a symptom or side effect of another medical condition.
-That’s why it is so important to check with your doctor/ healthcare professional if you experience any type of bladder or bowel control problem.
+That is why it is so important to check with your doctor/ healthcare professional if you experience any type of bladder or bowel control problem.

 MYTH 6.
 Children wet the bed intentionally

 BUSTED!
-Children don’t wet the bed intentionally.
+Children do not wet the bed intentionally.
 Like learning to walk or talk, a child’s bladder will develop at its own rate.
 So sometimes, no matter how hard your child might try, they might still urinate involuntarily.
-It’s a recognised medical condition known as nocturnal enuresis.
-Nocturnal enuresis is incontinence that occurs during periods of sleep at an age when a child could reasonably be expected to be dry (5 years+).
+It is a recognised medical condition known as nocturnal enuresis.
+Nocturnal enuresis is incontinence that occurs during periods of sleep.
+Particularly at an age when a child could reasonably be expected to be dry (5 years+).

 Therapy Focus offers specialist continence services for children and adults living with disability.
-Known as PEBBLES, the team of experienced clinicians provide assessment, advice and treatment for a range of bladder and bowel health issues, as well as toilet training.
+Known as PEBBLES, the team of experienced Continence Clinicians provide assessment, advice and treatment for a range of bladder and bowel health issues, as well as toilet training.